Microsoft SQL Server Transaction Log Settings

 To create transactionally consistent backups of an Microsoft SQL Servers, you must check that application-aware processing is enabled and then specify settings of transacrion log processing.

 Before configuring transaction log processing, check that application-aware processing is enabled:

 - At the Guest Processing step of the wizard, select the Enable application-aware processing check box.

 - Click Applications.

-- Select Do not truncate logs if you do not want Veeam Backup & Replication to truncate logs at all.
 This option is recommended if you are using another backup tool to perform VM guest-level backup or replication, and this tool maintains consistency of the database state.
 In such scenario, Veeam Backup & Replication will not trigger transaction log truncation.
 After you fail over to the necessary restore point of the VM replica, you will be able to apply transaction logs to get the database system to the necessary point in time between replication job sessions.